Mark-006/to-do-list-system/README.md

-# A to-do or schedule sytem app
+# A to-do or schedule system app